bearbordersmall.GIF

 The Latin adaptation of Aratus that was reputedly written by Germanicus Caesar in the early part of the first century has been translated by D. B. Gain; see The Aratus Ascribed to Germanicus Caesar (Athlone Press, 1976).
 A Latin work with many echoes of Aratus is Astronomica by the Roman poet Marcus Manilius, written early in the first century AD.
 It has been translated into English by G. P. Goold in the Loeb Classical Library.

 Another early Greek source is the Catasterisms ascribed to Eratosthenes in the second century BC – although not, according to modern authority, actually written by him.
-This is a highly obscure essay and when writing this book I could find no record of an English translation.
-I referred to the French version of the Catasterisms published in 1821 by Abbé Halma.
-Since then, an English translation has appeared in the book Star Myths by Theony Condos (Phanes Press, Grand Rapids, 1997).
+When writing the original edition of Star Tales I could find no English translation of it so I referred to the French version published in 1821 by Abbé Halma.
+Since then, English translations have appeared in the books Star Myths by Theony Condos (Phanes Press, Grand Rapids, 1997) and Constellation Myths by Robin Hard (OUP, 2015).

 The Myths of Hyginus by Mary Grant (University of Kansas Publications, 1960) contains an invaluable English translation of Hyginus’s Fabulae and Poetica Astronomica, among the most influential works on constellation mythology but scarcely read today.
-Another translation of the Poetica Astronomica is also included in the more recent Star Myths by Theony Condos, mentioned above.
+Other translations of the Poetica Astronomica are included in the more recent Star Myths by Theony Condos and Constellation Myths by Robin Hard, mentioned above.

 For the origin of star names, I have relied on the booklet A Dictionary of Modern Star Names (originally Short Guide to Modern Star Names and Their Derivations) by Paul Kunitzsch and Tim Smart (Sky Publishing, 2006).
 Useful background on star names can also be found in an article by Dr Kunitzsch in the January 1983 issue of Sky & Telescope.
 A collection of Dr Kunitzsch’s scientific papers has been reprinted as The Arabs and the Stars (Variorum, 1989).
 An illuminating paper by Gwyneth Heuter on the origin of star names is to be found in Vistas in Astronomy, vol. 29, 1986, p.237.

 The Sky Explored by Deborah Jean Warner (Alan R. Liss, New York, and Theatrum Orbis Terrarum, Amsterdam, 1979) is an invaluable survey of the history and development of celestial cartography, and contains much incidental material on constellation history.
-A notable work on the modern constellations, Filling the Sky published in 2003 by Jim Fuchs, provided useful additional information and references when I came to revise the text for this web edition.
 Morton Wagman’s Lost Stars is a painstaking survey of changes in star designations between catalogues and in response to changing constellation boundaries, as well as being a good survey of constellation history.
+A notable work on the modern constellations, Filling the Sky published in 2003 by Jim Fuchs, provides useful additional information and references.

 R. H. Allen’s Star Names, Their Lore and Meaning (Dover) and W. T. Olcott’s Star Lore of All Ages (Putnam’s) are fun to dip into, but I have not used them as prime sources for mythology.